tusen-ai/TSTTC/readme.md

 # TSTTC for Time-To-Contact estimation.

 ## Introduction
 The TSTTC dataset is a large scale dataset for TTC estimation via monocular images.
 For more details, please refer to our paper on [Arxiv](https://arxiv.org/abs/2309.01539).
-To download the dataset and evaluate result on test set, please refer to the [TSTTC](https://open-dataset.tusen.ai/) webpage.
+To download the dataset and evaluate result on test set, please refer to the [TSTTC](https://pan.baidu.com/s/14oHBEDytYZh6C3ah38a8zw?pwd=rdh3#list/path=%2F&parentPath=%2Fsharelink1829140692-712578186815897) in baidu cloud.

 ## Dataset Structure